segmentstream-com/segmentstream-com.github.io/_docs/guides/webhooks-offline-data-import.md

 83cc2a6a-4829-4410-bab4-95b680c5b8d7 | orderId=N1&status=delivered&total=120.13&userId=U1 | 1603131452 | 2020-10-19

 Where,

-`hit_id` - a unique ID of the request generated automatically when webhook is received by the SegmentStream server, `payload` - the data sent in a POST body
+* `hit_id` - a unique ID of the request generated automatically when webhook is received by the SegmentStream server;
+* `payload` - the data sent in a POST body;
-`received_at` - webhook Unix timestamp (in milliseconds passed since January 1, 1970),
+* `received_at` - webhook Unix timestamp (in milliseconds passed since January 1, 1970);
-`date` - the date of the webhook with a proper UTC offset applied.
+* `date` - the date of the webhook with a proper UTC offset applied.